home-assistant/home-assistant.io/source/_integrations/google_cloud.markdown

 ### Pricing

-Speech-to-Text is priced based on the amount of audio successfully processed by the service each month, measured in increments of one second.
-For up-to-date pricing, see [here](https://cloud.google.com/speech-to-text/pricing) under the Speech-to-Text v1 API.
+Speech-to-text is priced based on the amount of audio successfully processed by the service each month, measured in increments of one second.
+For up-to-date pricing, see [here](https://cloud.google.com/speech-to-text/pricing) under the Speech-to-text v1 API.

 ### Speech-to-text configuration